anotherhadi/nixy/README.md

    </div>
 </h1>

-This is my dotfiles repo.
-It's a work in progress, and I'm still learning how to use nix.
+Hello there!
+This is my **NixOs (w/home-manager) dotfiles** repo.
+It's still a *work in progress*, and I'm still learning how to use nix.

 ## Gallery